guillaumedescoteauxisabelle/Lattice_Echo_Refractor/ROADMAP.md

 This phase will focus on improving the user experience, performance, and accessibility.

 - `[*]` **Streaming Responses**: Implement streaming for the `rewrite` text to show results as they are generated, improving perceived performance and user engagement.
-- `[ ]` **Conversation History**: Allow users to maintain a chat-like history with each persona, enabling iterative refinement and follow-up questions.
+- `[ ]` **Conversation History**: Add a feature to maintain a conversation history for each persona.
+This will allow users to have iterative conversations, ask follow-up questions, and refine the rewritten text over multiple turns.
+State management will be required to store and display the history for Mia and Miette.
 - `[ ]` **UI/UX Enhancements**:
     - `[ ]` Animate transitions between states (e.g., loading, content display) more smoothly.
     - `[ ]` Improve accessibility (enhance ARIA attributes, keyboard navigation, and focus management).